tim-group/puppet-quagga/README.md

 puppet-quagga
 =============

-A puppet module for quagga.
-Contributions welcome!
+A puppet module for Quagga daemon running on Debian.
+Main goal is to cover all BGP options inside Class to avoid static templates.
+Work in progress, contributions welcome.

 ## Example for BGP (Work in progress)